communitybridge/easycla/.github/ISSUE_TEMPLATE/bug_report.md

 If you are assuming certain facts or scenarios, list them so we have a baseline to understand your request.

-- [...]
-Assumption 1
+- Assumption 1
-- [...]
-Assumption 2
+- Assumption 2

-## Questions

-List any questions or clarifications that are needed to addressed to satisfy this request.

-1. [...]
-Question 1...
-1. [...]
-Question 2...

 ## Acceptance Criteria